Adrian-W-Chew/PAI-C-RDM-Training/README.md

 The adoption of PAI-C across institutions will contribute to a common baseline understanding of RDM across institutions, which in turn will facilitate cross institutional management of data (e.g. when researchers move between institutions, and collaborate across institutions).

 # Background
+The University of New South Wales (UNSW) designed, developed and rolled out a Research Data Management (RDM) online training for Higher Degree Research (HDR) candidates in 2019.
+Overall, the majority of the 643 candidates who completed the online training were satisfied with its quality and found it helpful – For more information, see Chew et al. (2022) https://journals.sagepub.com/doi/abs/10.1177/03400352211054120.

-Bond University, the University of New South Wales and the University of Sydney undertook a joint project to develop and pilot test a Research Data Management (RDM) introductory educational/training experience for Higher Degree Research (HDR) candidates that targeted minimum RDM training outcomes/competencies, and contains the respective university’s materials/information on policies, processes and systems.
+Spring boarding off UNSW’s RDM training experiences, Bond University, UNSW and the University of Sydney undertook a joint project to develop and pilot test an RDM introductory educational/training experience for HDR candidates that targeted minimum RDM training outcomes/competencies, and contains the respective university’s materials/information on policies, processes and systems.
+For details of the PAI-C design and development process, see [IU PAI-C Extension_V0.2.pdf](https://github.com/Adrian-W-Chew/PAI-C-RDM-Training/files/10531677/IU.PAI-C.Extension_V0.2.pdf)

 The principles-based introductory RDM training was developed using the minimum RDM competencies identified in the Institutional Underpinnings (IU) Framework (Support, Training and Guidance Element) - see https://ardc.edu.au/program/institutional-underpinnings/